Shortcut: IDE Switching

 When I want to give a new IDE a real-world trial, I change the command from the IDE in muscle memory to the new one.
 This eliminates any hesitation or decision about which IDE to open.

-will open Nova instead of Atom.
+will open Visual Studio Code instead of Sublime Text.
 I notice and appreciate how the switch has become frictionless the first few times.
 After a few days, I no longer see the change.